bardack134/Password-manager-02/README.md

 # Password-manager-02
-This project is same to the "Password Manager project" but the difference is that it uses JSON format to save the data (data.json), instead of a .TXT file (data.txt).
+This project is similar to the “Password Manager project”, but the difference is that it uses the JSON format to save data (in data.json), instead of a .TXT file (data.txt).

+Also, we use 'try' and 'except' to handle errors